shizan4/moderation_bot_discord/README.md

 /disconnect works as kick

-trying to bring more commands together
+trying to bring more <br>commands together